Intervox/clj-progress/README.md

 The first argument for `tick-by` and `tick-to` is mandatory.

-Both `tick-by` and `tick-to` will retirn their second argument if any provided.
+Both `tick-by` and `tick-to` will return their second argument if any provided.

 ### Examples